This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 There are so many things to do in Manchester that make it an exciting place to visit in Vermont.
 One of our favorite attractions is the Skyline Drive to Mt Equinox.

 The drive is the longest privately owned paved toll road in the USA at 5.2 miles long, and the elevation increases to 3,235 feet.

-We kind of messed up on this drive by doing it in the middle of the day when the lighting is at it’s harshest, so my tip is to do this in the morning or later in the afternoon for sunset.
+We kind of messed up on this drive by doing it in the middle of the day when the lighting is at its harshest, so my tip is to do the drive in the morning or later in the afternoon for sunset.

 It is an uphill 3.1 mile return walk, but going up was fairly gentle depending upon your fitness level, but our kids aged 10 and 6 managed it no problems.

 The trail winds along a mountain brook before departing into birch-beech forest on a wide and open logging path, and criss-crosses the Appalachian Trail and Long Trails.